toml12791/Unraid-Appdata-Backup-Copy/README.md

 Discord is optional.
 Leave `Webhook=` blank to disable notifications.

-> `Config.ini` may contain a Discord webhook and should not be shared.
+> **Keep the webhook URL private.** Anyone who obtains it may be able to send messages through that webhook.
+Do not publish or share a populated `Config.ini`.

 <details>
 <summary><h2>Manual Configuration</h2></summary>